igormironchik/md-editor/README.md

 where `-` replaces space, whereas `GitHub` will do `text--text`, i.e. two `-` for two spaces.
 To keep heading's auto labels work just don't use redundant spaces in headings, and TOC will work both in this editor and on `GitHub`.

+* Don't use `HTML` attribute 'class' in `HTML` tags, it can lead to wrongly rendered content.
+`GitHub` do a magick in this case, it just deletes `class` attribute, but this editor places `HTML` tags as they present.